Is Dao’s Wish Worth Watching? Honest Movie Review & Audience Verdict (1981)

 The Narrative Arc & Core Premise

-In the evolving tapestry of Drama cinema, the 1981 release of Dao’s Wish stands as a landmark endeavor that pushes the boundaries of conventional storytelling.
+Debuting in 1981, Dao’s Wish represents a sophisticated intersection of artistic ambition and genre-defining elements within the Drama category.
 The primary thematic concern of the film is an investigation into Dao came to live with her grandfather after her father went bankrupt, but her cousins who lived in the same house did not particularly like her, so she left for Bangkok, hopefully to find some work there.
 As the story unfolds, we are introduced to a world where the traditional boundaries of Drama are tested.

 The screenplay takes its time to establish the stakes, ensuring that every character motivation is grounded in a psychological reality.
 The synopsis only hints at the depth: "Dao came to live with her grandfather after her father went bankrupt, but her cousins who lived in the same house did not particularly like her, so she left for Bangkok, hopefully to find some work there.
 In Bangkok, she met a taxi driver whom she had helped once, they get along very well, he even found her a job in a women clothes designing store.
 When he asked her to marry him, she didn’t refuse but want him to wait until he has saved enough money to start a family.
 One day she was taken to a birthday party of a young millionaire, at the party she soon learned that her taxi driver actually is that young millionaire."